-City Exchange LLC is one of the major money exchanges in UAE having more than 21 years of its presence in UAE, specialized in India Based remittances.
+City Exchange LLC is one of the major money exchanges in UAE having more than 25 years of its presence in UAE, specialized in India Based remittances.
 City Exchange LLC was established in the year 1997 with the first branch in Bur Dubai.
-Over the last 21 years, it has established its presence in 5 Emirates with 18 branches.
-It enjoys the management support from State Bank Of India, the bank which has entered into the league of top 50 global banks.
+Over the last 25 years, it has established its presence in 5 Emirates with 18 branches.
+It enjoys the management support from State Bank of India, the bank which has entered into the league of top 50 global banks.
 The Company utilizes the expertise of the officers from the State Bank of India to run the Business.

 Managing Director of the Company is Mr. Akbar Mustafa A Redha Sultan, who is also the Vice Chairman of the Mustafa Sultan Enterprises, a prominent business group in Oman with diversified business interests.
-Mr. Venkatesh S, on deputation from State Bank of India, is the General Manager of the Company.
+Mr. Sunil T Ravikumar, an Ex-Senior State Bank of India Official, is the General Manager of the Company.

 The network of 18 branches spread over 5 emirates is as follows